How do I collaborate on Radicle?

 when pushing to a centrally hosted platform like GitHub.
 This allows you to

-Radicle, remotes of other peers point to the Git monorepo on your machine that
+remotes of other peers point to the Git monorepo on your machine that stores all

-stores all of your Radicle data.
-These remotes allow you to fetch changes from
+of your Radicle data.
+These remotes allow you to fetch changes from your peers

-your peers and publish your changes to the Radicle network.
-This means that
+and publish your changes to the Radicle network.
+This means that fetching and

-fetching and pushing to remotes are local first actions.
-To read more about
+pushing to remotes are local first actions.
+To read more about how Radicle is

 The introduction of social coding features like bug reporting, patches, and code review will improve the process of finding and fetching changes between people on the network by making it easier to know those changes exist in the first place.